 Coding Horror is an excellent blog that shares impressive pieces about coding and programming in general.
 They share experience about the industry, programmers, and technology, and teach you to look from a completely different perspective.
 It is all about the exploration of the practical world put into high-quality articles written by various authors.

-Dzone is a technology blog which covers almost everything ranging from Cloud to AI to Big Data, and so on.
+Dzone is a technology blog that covers almost everything ranging from Cloud to AI to Big Data, and so on.
 The blog posts also range from beginner level to advanced level.
-Anyone can contribute on the website, but the quality of the content posted on the website is always good.
+Anyone can contribute to the website, but the quality of the content posted on the website is always good.
 Their editors make sure that only good content goes through.
 Other than that you can get access to resources and guides.
 You will be able to not only learn to code for free but also look for a job.
 They also list jobs.